The 10th Mountain Division in training at Camp Hale in Colorado

 Early Prototype User Testing

-Task 1: create an account
+Task 1: Create an account

 Task 2: Book a stay in Uncle Bud's from 5/8-9 for 4 people